xen-project/xen/docs/misra/deviations.rst

      - Tagged as `safe` for ECLAIR.

    * - R11.1
-     - The conversion from a function pointer to unsigned long or (void \*) does not lose any information, provided that the target type has enough bits to store it.
+     - The conversion from a function pointer to unsigned long or '(void *)' does not lose any information, provided that the target type has enough bits to store it.
+     - Tagged as `safe` for ECLAIR.

+   * - R11.1
+     - Conversion from unsigned long or '(void *)' to a function pointer can restore full information, provided that the source type has enough bits to restore it.
      - Tagged as `safe` for ECLAIR.

    * - R11.1